-The SpringJmsBootstrap class extends the EmbeddedJMS class talked about in embedding ActiveMQ and the same defaults and configuration options apply.
+As you can see, the listenerContainer bean references the components defined in the activemq-jms.xml file.
+The springJmsBootstrap class extends the EmbeddedJMS class talked about in JMS API and the same defaults and configuration options apply.
+Also notice that an init-method must be declared with a start value so that the bean's lifecycle is executed.
 See the javadocs for more details on other properties of the bean class.